Frequently Asked Questions

-To have private property cleaned, you may refer to the Yellow pages “Crime & Trauma Scene Clean Up” Section or search the term on the Internet.
+To have private property cleaned, you may refer to the phone book under “Crime & Trauma Scene Clean Up” Section or search the term on the Internet.

 For the convenience of the family, the personal belongings are released with the body to the funeral home except in selected cases in which they are released to law enforcement agencies.

 12. Who can get a copy of the autopsy report?
 How much does it cost and how long does it take to complete?

 The autopsy report is public record.
 The normal completion time for an autopsy report is 8-12 weeks to complete a report, however due to unprecedented caseloads there may be a significant delay (beyond 12 weeks) in report completion.
 Once the case is closed, anyone may request a copy by emailing our office at firstname.lastname@example.org.
 Certain cases may not be releasable due to objections from investigating agencies.

 Death certificates may be obtained from the Bureau of Vital Statistics in the County where the death occurred.
 Often this service is provided by the Funeral Home handling the final arrangements.